GITHaRsH53/Codes/README.md

-Hi, I am Harsh Thakur currently a 3rd year student @MUJ.<br / >
+Hi, I am Harsh Thakur currently a 3rd year student @MUJ.

 I add and update all my codes here which I feel are interesting.